 Here are a few videos related to cripple wall retrofits.
-A written description is at the bottom of this page and may be all you need.
+A textual description below the videos may be all you need.

-THIS 10 MINUTE VIDEO HAS EVERYTHING YOU NEED TO KNOW.
+THIS 10 MINUTE VIDEO GIVES YOU THE BASICS.

 BASIC CRIPPLE WALL ENGINEERING.